 - Astronauts & Pilots

-- Both astronauts and pilots use detailed rituals, routines and checklists prior to any simulation, flight, or launch.
-These include such activities as pre-flight plans and system checks to insure “all systems are go!”
+- Both astronauts and pilots use detailed rituals, routines, and checklists prior to any simulation, flight, or launch.
+These include such activities as pre-flight plans and system checks to ensure “all systems are go!”

 General vs. Specific Rituals & Routines